zwang695/alexa-skills-list/skills/B01EPE8CRE/README.md

 * *Alexa, Open NewsCom*

-The NewsCom skill for Amazon Alexa is for users of Quipp System's NewsCom® Inserter Control system.
-This skill allows Alexa to report the current state of your factory NewsCom® systems.
-You may request your login credentials from the NewsCom® Software Support Team.
+The NewsCom skill for Amazon Alexa is for users of Quipp System's NewsCom?
+Inserter Control system.
+This skill allows Alexa to report the current state of your factory NewsCom? systems.
+You may request your login credentials from the NewsCom?
+Software Support Team.

-Not all NewsCom® systems have been configured to use this service.
-Contact your NewsCom® Software Support Team for more information.
+Not all NewsCom? systems have been configured to use this service.
+Contact your NewsCom?
+Software Support Team for more information.

-NewsCom® is a registered trademark currently owned by the Signode Industrial Group LLC. and is not associated with the newscom.com website or related company.
+NewsCom? is a registered trademark currently owned by the Signode Industrial Group LLC. and is not associated with the newscom.com website or related company.

 ***